Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 5/25/2021
+- Completed one 5kyu kata on determining whether words are anagrams and another 6kyu kata on building a tower out of asterisks and spaces -- both were challenging, but fun, and I added .repeat() to my Anki so I don't forget about it!
+- Continued styling holidays app admin - really felt like I made progess here tonight, whee!

 ## 5/24/2021
 - Completed 3 string kata (note to self: getting better at regular expressions would be super-helpful)
 - Worked on styling for admin area of holidays API app -- created a little logo and basic branding, began implementing styles (fun!)